 - Accidental deaths when children, teens, or even adults walk, run, or play on the tracks

 - Pedestrians trying to cross the track at non-railway crossing intersections

 - Train operators and conductors who make mistakes while onboard, leading to an accident

-- Accidents caused by a train that derails
+- A train that derails

 - Collapsing railroad bridges

 Georgia Has Set Strict Laws to Prevent Railroad Crossing Accidents